|PAO PEREIRA TEA|

 The alkaloids carry a risk of toxicity only in cases of overdose and have no known side effects.

-The tincture can be applied to all types of disease involving immunodeficiency and can be used as a synergistic adjunct therapy; alongside chemo- and radiotherapy in many forms of cancer.
+The tincture can be applied to all types of disease involving immunodeficiency (prevents the body from fighting infections and diseases) and can be used as a synergistic adjunct therapy; alongside chemo- and radiotherapy in many forms of cancer.